Create a design file and attach a geographic coordinate system. This ensures that the imported graphics will be drawn in the correct space.

 </OGRVRTDataSource>

-Edit the layer name, data source, and x/y columns as needed.
+Edit the layer name, data source, and geometry type and field as needed.

 Linestrings: